Alan Baker (philosopher): Shogi

 In 2005, Baker founded a shogi club at Swarthmore College, outside Philadelphia, which is one of only two college-based shogi clubs in the United States.
 The other club is Cornell University Shogi Club, which was founded in August 2017.

 Baker is also a former U.S. shogi champion, having won the 13th U.S. Shogi Championship in 2008.
 As of January 2017, his ELO rating of 2107 placed him in 20th place on the Federation of European Shogi Associations (FESA) bi-annual rating list.

+Since 2017, Baker has been captain of the United States 1st Team in the A Division of the online World Shogi League.
+Under his captaincy, the time has won the division twice, most recently in 2025.